Who is Latrobe Health Services?

 The table below shows how many hospital agreements Latrobe Health Services has in your state compared to the fund with the highest number (the industry maximum).
 Note that public hospitals don't have agreements with specific funds and are generally treated as though they're agreement hospitals.

-Latrobe Health Services doesn't cover emergency ambulance in Victoria, Western Australia, Northern Territory or South Australia.
+Latrobe Health Services doesn't cover emergency ambulance in Victoria, Western Australia, the Northern Territory or South Australia.

 Refund on ambulance subscriptions: Premier Gold / Premier Silver, Family Care Gold 100%, Premier Family $44, Single $22, Family Care $44.